plustik/kasten/README.md

 Kasten was written to run on GNU/Linux.
 While it may work on other systems, it was only tested on Arch Linux and Ubuntu 18.04.

+You'll need the nightly version of rustc and Cargo to compile Kasten.

 ## Installing Kasten

 To build Kasten, follow these steps: